actionml/docs.actionml.com/harness_install.md

 # Spark 2.3.3

-To run Harness on localhost, there is not need to install Spark.
-It may be run on a cluster to by changing the `harness-env` described below.
+By default Spark will run inside the Harness process, there is no need to install it.
+If you wish to use a Spark cluster, change the appropriate config in Engines that use it.

 # MongoDB 4.x+